-This Real Estate Plan (REP) presents the real estate requirements and costs for the Final Integrated Feasibility Study with Environmental Impact Statement (FIFS/EIS) for the South Central Coast Louisiana (SCCL).
-The Non-Federal Sponsor (NFS) for the project is the Coastal Protection and Restoration Authority Board (CPRAB).
+This Real Estate Plan (REP) presents the real estate requirements and costs for the Final Integrated Feasibility Study with Environmental Impact Statement for the South Central Coast Louisiana (SCCL).
 The information contained herein is tentative in nature for planning purposes only.
-Both the final real property acquisition lines and real estate cost estimates provided are subject to change even after approval of the FIFS/EIS.
 Design optimization and feature prioritization would be performed after project authorization; therefore, this REP may be revised upon further analysis.
 Detailed maps for specifics relating to project features may not be developed until the recommended plan (RP) undergoes more detailed design analysis and an implementation plan is fully developed.